FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June (BATS:XJUN) Trading 0.2% Higher

 Institutional Trading of FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in XJUN.
-JPMorgan Chase & Co. purchased a new stake in FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June during the 4th quarter worth about $105,000.
-OLD Mission Capital LLC purchased a new stake in FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June during the 1st quarter worth about $300,000.
-1776 Wealth LLC purchased a new stake in FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June in the 2nd quarter valued at about $407,000.
-Cary Street Partners Investment Advisory LLC grew its holdings in FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June by 576.1% in the 3rd quarter.
-Cary Street Partners Investment Advisory LLC now owns 118,625 shares of the company’s stock valued at $3,929,000 after buying an additional 101,080 shares during the period.
-Finally, Janney Montgomery Scott LLC purchased a new stake in FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June in the 2nd quarter valued at about $11,682,000.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+JPMorgan Chase & Co. purchased a new stake in FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June in the 4th quarter valued at about $105,000.
+OLD Mission Capital LLC purchased a new stake in shares of FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June during the 1st quarter worth about $300,000.
+1776 Wealth LLC purchased a new stake in shares of FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June during the 2nd quarter worth about $407,000.
+Cary Street Partners Investment Advisory LLC grew its holdings in shares of FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June by 576.1% during the 3rd quarter.
+Cary Street Partners Investment Advisory LLC now owns 118,625 shares of the company’s stock worth $3,929,000 after purchasing an additional 101,080 shares during the period.
+Finally, Janney Montgomery Scott LLC acquired a new position in FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June during the 2nd quarter worth approximately $11,682,000.

-FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June Company Profile
+About FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June

 The FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF – June (XJUN) is an exchange-traded fund that is based on the SPDR S&P 500 ETF Trust index.
 The fund seeks to outperform the SPY ETF at about 2x positive price returns while aiming for specific buffered losses and capped gains over a specific holdings period.